 Drive to Goodna for streets lined with blooms

-Head to Evan Margison Park and Brisbane Terrace in Goodna to see the displays.
+Head to Evan Margison Park and Brisbane Terrace in Goodna to see the displays, it is also the location of the festival.

 See the purple haze from the basket of a hot air balloon